Quasinormal modes of Schwarzschild-de Sitter black holes in semi-open systems: Quasinormal modes

 In Fig. \ref{QNM_Spectra_near_extreme} (near extreme case), we display their continuous migrations in the complex plane as $\mathcal{K}$ is varied, fixing $r_e=1$ and $r_c=1.1$, where in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100}, the reflectivity wall is located at $x_0=-100$ while in Fig. \ref{QNM_Spectra_near_extreme_x0_m_150} the reflectivity wall is located at $x_0=-150$.
 A total of $10$ mode migrations are presented.
 The mark $\star$ represents the QNM spectra of the open system, i.e., $\mathcal{K}=0$.
 As $\mathcal{K}$ is increased, the modes migrate down toward the real line.
-Intuitively, it can be identified that three qualitatively different types of QNMs.
-Some modes migrate to the real axis (in fact, the imaginary parts of them are very small), for example $n=0$, $n=3$, $n=5$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100} with $n=1$, $n=3$, $n=5$, $n=8$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_150}.
-These modes are called the quasibound states (QBS), and they have long lifetimes.
-Some modes, although also gradually approaching the real axis, do not have an imaginary part that is entirely zero when $\mathcal{K}=1$ for example $n=1$, $n=2$, $n=4$, $n=6$, $n=8$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100} with $n=0$, $n=2$, $n=4$, $n=6$, $n=7$, $n=9$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_150}.
-The third type of mode will migrate to the imaginary axis as $\mathcal{K}$ increases, becoming $\text{Re}(\omega)=0$, for example $n=7$, $n=9$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100}.
-Although the aforementioned phenomenon has been explained in~\cite{Solidoro:2024yxi}, we have observed a similar phenomenon in the Schwarzschild-de Sitter black hole.
+Intuitively, it can be identified that three qualitatively different types of QNMs, which is also emphasized and explained in recent work~\cite{Solidoro:2024yxi}.
+First type of modes migrate to the real axis (in fact, the imaginary parts of them are very small), for example $n=0$, $n=3$, $n=5$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100} with $n=1$, $n=3$, $n=5$, $n=8$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_150}.
+These modes become the quasibound states (QBS) which have long lifetimes.
+This behavior is naturally understood as follow.
+The real part $\text{Re}(\omega_0)$ serves as a practical threshold for traversing the potential barrier, where $\omega_0$ is the original fundamental QNM.
+These modes with $0<\text{Re}(\omega)<\text{Re}(\omega_0)$ lie effectively below this threshold, cannot propagate across the photon-sphere region, and are therefore trapped within the wall--barrier cavity, escaping only via tunneling through the effective potential barrier, which naturally yields very small imaginary parts and long lifetimes.
+The second branch of modes, although also gradually approaching the real axis, do not have an imaginary part that is entirely zero when $\mathcal{K}=1$ for example $n=1$, $n=2$, $n=4$, $n=6$, $n=8$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100} with $n=0$, $n=2$, $n=4$, $n=6$, $n=7$, $n=9$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_150}.
+Which correspond to the over-barrier regime, $\text{Re}(\omega)>\text{Re}(\omega_0)$: they exceed the effective energy threshold for traversing the photon-sphere potential barrier, therefore they effectively pass over the barrier, experience only weak reflection of potential and escape to infinity.
+Consequently, they are more strongly damped, retaining a finite decay rate and can be identified with the ``new overtones'' of the semi-open system.
+Last, the third type of mode will migrate to the imaginary axis as $\mathcal{K}$ increases, becoming $\text{Re}(\omega)=0$, for example $n=7$, $n=9$ in Fig. \ref{QNM_Spectra_near_extreme_x0_m_100}.
+These modes are caused by the presence of attractors from the perspective of dynamical system~\cite{Torres:2026uey}.
+Although they study a localized modification of the effective potential of the form $\epsilon\delta(x-x_0)$, rather than the changing the boundary condition considered here, these two approaches are physically equivalent in the relevant limit: as $\epsilon$ increases, the $\epsilon\delta(x-x_0)$ modification acts increasingly like an effective reflective wall.
+They identify attractors on the imaginary axis, which naturally accounts for the emergence of purely damped modes.
 Furthermore, comparing the two panels in Fig. \ref{QNM_Spectra_near_extreme}, we can also conclude that the closer $x_0$ is to the event horizon, the closer the modes $(n\ge10)$ are to the real axis when $\mathcal{K}=1$.
 It can be also concluded that for Fig. \ref{QNM_Spectra_near_extreme_x0_m_150}, those modes that collide with the imaginary axis occur at higher order overtones, although we have not shown.
 Additionally, as $x_0$ decreases, the instability of the mode spectrum increases, meaning that a smaller $\mathcal{K}$ can cause a significant shift in the spectrum.